selimslab/selimslab.github.io/HOME/_essais/teamwork-in-art-of-war.md

 ---

-title: Teamwork in Art of War
+title: Sun Tzu on Teamwork
 ---

 Everyone in team should share the goal